Alchemist-X/howcryptoworksbook/Chapter_09_Custody.md

 ---

-## Section 5: Operations and Risk Management
+## Section V: Operations and Risk Management

 ### Segregation and Tiering